A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Multi-Turn Particle Tracking

 \subsection{Simulation Framework}

-We developed an EIC-specific multi-turn particle-tracking tool based on the Xsuite framework~\cite{Iadarola:2023fuk} -- a modern, modular simulation environment that enables symplectic particle dynamics modeling together with a broad range of beam environment interaction effects, including synchrotron radiation, space charge, electron cloud, and beam-beam interactions.
+We developed an EIC-specific multi-turn particle-tracking tool based on the Xsuite framework~\cite{Iadarola:2023fuk}, which has also been used in recent studies of the FCC-ee collimation system design, including detailed investigations of loss dynamics and collimation performance~\cite{Broggi:2026collimation} -- a modern, modular simulation environment that enables symplectic particle dynamics modeling together with a broad range of beam environment interaction effects, including synchrotron radiation, space charge, electron cloud, and beam-beam interactions.
 For collimation studies, Xsuite provides an interface to BDSIM~\cite{NEVAY2020107200}/Geant4~\cite{AGOSTINELLI2003250,1610988,ALLISON2016186}, allowing detailed simulation of particle-matter interactions inside collimator materials.

-Although Xsuite includes many beam-physics processes, at the current stage of code development, it does not natively implement the scattering mechanisms required for realistic ESR beam loss simulations.
-These processes are machine-specific and typically require custom development.
-To address this, we implemented dedicated beam-gas and Touschek scattering models tailored to the ESR, following the approach developed for SuperKEKB~\cite{PhysRevAccelBeams.24.081001, NATOCHII2023168550}, as summarized below.
+Although Xsuite includes many beam-physics processes and provides interfaces for modeling beam–matter interactions (e.g., collimators, beam–gas scattering, and beam–beam interactions), at the time this study was performed it did not include fully integrated native implementations of all scattering mechanisms required for realistic ESR beam loss simulations, in particular for Touschek scattering.
+These processes are machine-specific and typically require dedicated modeling.
+We note that native implementations of such processes are under active development and are expected to be included in future releases of Xsuite.
+To address this, we implemented beam–gas and Touschek scattering models tailored to the ESR, following the approach developed for SuperKEKB~\cite{PhysRevAccelBeams.24.081001, NATOCHII2023168550}, as summarized below.